aws-samples/aws-lambda-container-inference-pytorch/README.md

 ### Sam Deploy

-Run following commands to generate docker image, push it to ECR and deploy Lambda and API Gateway (HTTP) using SAM:
+Run following commands to generate docker image, push it to ECR, and deploy Lambda and API Gateway (HTTP) using SAM:

 ```
 sam build